Legal marketing professionals have spoken, technology must deliver!

 LMA Southeast regional findings

 At the LMA Southeast event, nearly 4 in 5 marketing professionals identified having the right technologies as their top challenge.
 Current research indicates technology makes up about 10% of indirect spend at the firm and is growing annually at about 4%.
 This is certainly true among marketing technology, as well.
 Much of the marketing technology stack is characterized by disparate point solutions that either rely on old technology or don’t provide synergistic benefits in their integrations with other solutions that tie it all together.
-At Intapp, we’ve solved for that by introducing Intapp OnePlace for Marketing, a solution that provides the best that CRM, ERM and experience management can offer marketing professionals.
+At Intapp, we’ve solved for that by introducing Intapp OnePlace Marketing & Business Development, a solution that provides the best that CRM, ERM and experience management can offer marketing professionals.

 LMA West regional findings

 In the West where technology is ubiquitous, customer data becomes the gold standard that drives customers through the funnel toward success.
 Hence, generating customer insight was identified as the second-most important challenge to a marketing professional in legal.
-At Intapp, we’ve also recognized the value of customer data, building our Intapp OnePlace for Marketing solution to share data across Intapp Relationships, Experience and OnePlace CRM to leverage the customer data each solution derives in a way that is utterly unique in the marketplace.
+At Intapp, we’ve also recognized the value of customer data, building our Intapp OnePlace Marketing & Business Development solution to share data across Intapp Relationships, Experience and OnePlace CRM to leverage the customer data each solution derives in a way that is utterly unique in the marketplace.

 LMA Northeast regional findings